shettyg/ovn-mesos/vagrant/README.md

 ## Mesos and OVN

-This contains a Vagrant setup for Kubernetes and OVN integration.
+This contains a Vagrant setup for Mesos and OVN integration.
 This needs a minimum vagrant version of 1.8.5 and is known to atleast work on Mac, Ubuntu 16.04 and Windows 10.